sliide/technical_task_fs/README.md

 2. **Modify category relationships** by changing the parent -> child linkages between categories

 ### Technical Constraints
 - Use any frontend and backend technologies that you're comfortable with.
 Make sure to include the setup instructions for us to review your solution in a README file.
-- We'd love to see and hear what tools you think would be best for a company internal tool like this.
-Do feel free to add an additional README with this information if you would like to.

 ## AI Tool Usage